 Customer Services is our interface with our communities and with our visitors.
 This is where questions are received and where transactions take place.
-Customer Services is delivered through our contact centres, our various customer service centres across our District and our visitor information centre.
+Customer Services is delivered through our contact centres, our various customer service centres across our District, our visitor information centre isite and the Claphams Clock Museum located at the Whangārei Town Basin.